 The Market Porter

-Restaurant in Borough Market
+Pub in Borough Market

-The Market Porter restaurant in Borough Market, part of the Market Taverns, is one hidden gem.
+The Market Porter restaurant / pub in Borough Market, part of the Market Taverns, is one hidden gem.
 The dining room is a lovely quiet hideaway, nestled above the busy pub downstairs, with views over bustling Borough Market.
 It’s quaint, radiating an old-fashioned pub vibe inside, yet it’s pretty cosy.
 We visited one Saturday at prime time, and it was still very quiet.
 The staff were friendly from the off, offering help and ensuring we hadn’t forgotten to check out the specials.

 Being a pub too, The Market Porter offers twelve traditional, award-winning ales as well as a selection of wines, soft drinks and a handful of cocktails.
 The classic Aperol Spritz was perfectly prepared, as we clutched onto the end of the warm autumn weather.
 The Twinkle however stole the show – a mix of Champagne, vodka and elderflower, it was lightly sparkling and beautifully refreshing.
 If you’re not an ale lover, and are a little impartial to a fizz, I’d definitely recommend a Twinkle.